y5cho/uk_data/README.md

 # uk_firm

-Dynamical webscraping using both selenium and beautiful soup.
+A sample dynamical webscraping using both selenium and beautiful soup.